splorp/npds-tracker-server/readme.txt

 0.1.23

-	[VR] No actual code changes, but to workaround a bug in JDK < 1.1 you must use Java 1.2 or better and set the sun.net.inetaddr.ttl property to 0 on the command line, like this: 'java -Dsun.net.inetaddr.ttl=0 npdstracker'
+	[VR] No actual code changes, but to workaround a bug in JDK < 1.1 you must use Java 1.2 or better and set the sun.net.inetaddr.ttl property to 0 on the command line, like this: ‘java -Dsun.net.inetaddr.ttl=0 npdstracker’

 0.1.22

 	[PG] Implemented the template stuff
 	[PG] Re-organized the ProcessQuery method
-	[PG] There is now a single class with embedded sub classes (so we'll have a single .java binary) [PG] Improved answer to the GET request (with many headers now)
+	[PG] There is now a single class with embedded sub classes (so we’ll have a single .java binary) [PG] Improved answer to the GET request (with many headers now)

 0.1.21

 	[PG] No longer uses the bugged URL interface to check if Newton servers are up.
-Instead, I use a Socket.
+Instead, I use a socket.
-	[PG] the REGUP command tokenizer now accepts any standard token (and no longer only spaces which wasn't protocol-compliant) [PG] added several syntax checking with an appropriate status message.
+	[PG] the REGUP command tokenizer now accepts any standard token (and no longer only spaces which wasn’t protocol-compliant) [PG] added several syntax checking with an appropriate status message.

 0.1.20